iwehrman/brackets-simple-js-code-hints/README.md

 Brackets JavaScript Code Hints
 ==============================

-This is an experiemental [Brackets](http://brackets.io) extension that provides code hints (aka *autocompletion*) for the JavaScript programmingi language.
-It currently attempts to provide hints for variables, function parameters and properties.
-The results are sorted and filtered according to lexical scope and the position of occurences in the current file.
+An experimental extension for the [Brackets](http://brackets.io) text editor that provides code hints (aka *autocompletion*) for the JavaScript programming language.
+Hints are provided for variables, function parameters and properties, and are sorted and filtered according to lexical scope and the positions of occurrences in the current file.